ryanongwx/tp/docs/UserGuide.md

 <u>[Back to Table Of Contents](#table-of-contents)</u>

-### Attaching files to a patient's record
+### Attaching files to a patient's medical record

-Attach local files to a patient's record by clicking on the **Attach** button located within each **Record Card**.
+Attach local files to a patient's medical record by clicking on the **Attach** button located within each **Record Card**.

 <box type="warning" seamless>

-Caution: Refrain from deleting/relocating the local file.
+**Caution**: Refrain from deleting/relocating the local file.
 If necessary, re-attach the new file after relocation/deletion.
 </box>

 Screenshots: